-- Specificity: This principle means you should train for you goal.
+- Specificity: This principle means you should train for your goal.
 That means if you want to increase your strength, your program should be designed around that goal.

 - Rest and Recovery: Rest days are just as important as workout days.
 It is during these rest periods that your muscles grow and change, so make sure you’re not working the same muscle groups 2 days in a row.

 The goals of every student are going to be different depending on their age, height, weight and weight lifting level they are currently at.
-All sports have strength, speed, agility, and flexibility involved in them so we test every quarter on different exercises to set goals for themselves.
+All sports have strength, speed, agility, and flexibility involved in them, so we test every quarter on different exercises to set goals for ourselves.
 We test in: